-Microsoft Office Word 2013 remains one of the most popular word processing software.
+Microsoft Office Word remains one of the most popular word-processing software.
 There’s no shortage of shortcuts in it.
-If you find these shortcuts useful in enhancing your productivity, Microsoft Office Word 2013 application offers the provision for including them easily.
+If you find these shortcuts helpful in enhancing your productivity, the Microsoft Office Word application offers the provision for including them easily.
 For instance, you can make Word include shortcut keys in ScreenTips.

 ScreenTips are small windows that display descriptive text when you rest the pointer on a command/control or a tab/button.
-Having this ability of displaying an associated shortcut key for a function by simply hovering over the button is a surefire tip for learning Word’s shortcut keys.
+This ability to display an associated shortcut key for a function by simply hovering over the button is a surefire tip for learning Words shortcut keys.

 Enable Shortcut Keys in ScreenTips in Word

-Make the Word Options dialog box open from the background of the application and chose ‘Options’ from the list of items on the left.
+Make the Word Options dialog box open from the application’s background and choose Options from the list of items on the left.

 Beginning now, when you hover your mouse cursor over a button on the ribbon, the shortcut key for that command will be displayed in the ScreenTip.

-Show feature descriptions in ScreenTips – This option turns on ScreenTips and Enhanced ScreenTips so that you see more information about a command, including the command name, keyboard shortcuts, art, and links to Help articles.
+- Show feature descriptions in ScreenTips – This option turns on ScreenTips and Enhanced ScreenTips to see more information about a command, including the command name, keyboard shortcuts, art, and links to Help articles.
 This is the default setting.

-Don’t show ScreenTips – This option turns off ScreenTips and Enhanced ScreenTips so that you only see the command name.
+- Don’t show ScreenTips – This option turns off ScreenTips and Enhanced ScreenTips, so you only see the command name.

-So, go ahead and use this trick to create your professional documents in quick time.
-Word 2013 features some pretty impressive techniques for efficiently building the documents you need for your professional life.
+So, go ahead and use this trick to create your professional documents in a quick time.
+Word features some pretty impressive techniques for efficiently building the documents you need for your professional life.

 To modify or remove a ScreenTip, choose the shape you wish to alter.
 Proceed by clicking Insert > ScreenTip, where you can make any necessary adjustments or remove the existing text.
 Finally, click on OK to confirm your changes.